nmstreethran/notebook/system-notes.md

 Source: <https://draculaservers.com/tutorials/setting-locale-failed-ubuntu/>

 Alternatively, when installing Ubuntu, select a region which has the desired locale (e.g. United Kingdom for `en_GB.UTF-8`), and change the timezone manually once the installation is complete.

-### Snap / Flatpak sandboxing issues

-- must use full path for LaTeX commands in VSCodium, despite being added to the environment variables
-- extra script to set up KeePassXC browser extension
-- icon themes not respected
-- missing icons in KDE
-- VSCodium opens a new, sandboxed instance of the web browser, which often crashes

-Use PPA or Ubuntu package with a complete icon theme wherever possible to avoid these issues.
-Alternatively, to fix icon issues, use the [Hardcoded Icon Fixer](https://github.com/Foggalong/hardcode-fixer) and [Hardcode-Tray](https://github.com/bilelmoussaoui/Hardcode-Tray) (recommended for [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)).

 ### [Using a custom icon for an application](https://askubuntu.com/a/80634)